performance researchCreatine: 7 benefits beyond muscle building

 - Direct effects on osteoblast activity

-While this area of research is less mature than the muscular and cognitive data, the signal is consistent enough to be mentioned.
-Bone density peaks in the late 20s and declines from there — interventions that attenuate this decline carry meaningful long-term value.
+This research area is less mature than the muscular and cognitive data.
+The signal is consistent enough to mention.
+Bone density peaks in the late 20s and declines from there.
+Interventions that slow this decline carry meaningful long-term value.

 Benefit 6: Sarcopenia Prevention and Longevity

-Muscle mass is not merely a performance variable — it is a metabolic organ.
+Muscle mass is not just a performance variable.
+It is a metabolic organ.
 Skeletal muscle is the primary site of glucose disposal, the reservoir for amino acid storage, and a major driver of resting metabolic rate.
-Loss of muscle mass (sarcopenia) is associated with:
+Loss of muscle mass (sarcopenia) links to:

 - Increased risk of type 2 diabetes